Seattle SuperSonics relocation to Oklahoma City: Distribution of assets

 Under the settlement agreement, any items associated with the SuperSonics' history in Seattle, including trophies, banners, and retired jerseys, stayed in the city and were placed in the Museum of History & Industry (MOHAI).
 Other items such as televisions, radios, headphones, CDs, chairs, and equipment were shipped to Oklahoma City after the Seattle Storm finished the 2008 WNBA season.

 Chronicles

 In 2009, Seattle-based filmmakers released Sonicsgate, a documentary chronicling the history of the SuperSonics, especially the team's move to Oklahoma City.

 In 2012, the book Big League City: Oklahoma City's Rise to the NBA by now mayor David Holt chronicled the story from Oklahoma City's perspective.

+In 2025, a 9-episode podcast by The Ringer examined the SuperSonics' move.